Customs: Canada

 In 2003, Canada replaced the Canada Customs and Revenue Agency with the current Canada Border Services Agency (CBSA).
 The CBSA performs searches at Canadian ports of entry and detains illegal immigrants, along with preventing contraband from entering the country.
+Tariffs are administered under Canada's Customs Tariff Act.

 United States

-Every person arriving in the US is subject to inspection by Customs and Border Protection (CBP) officers for compliance with immigration, customs and agriculture regulations.
+Every person arriving at a US port of entry is subject to inspection by Customs and Border Protection (CBP) officers for compliance with immigration, customs and agriculture regulations.
 This public service is administered on almost a million visitors who enter the US daily.
 Travelers are screened for a number of prohibited items including; gold, alcoholic beverages, firearms and soil.
 A wide range of penalties face those non-compliers.

 The United States imposes tariffs or "customs duties" on imports of goods, being 3% on average.
 The duty is levied at the time of import and is paid by the importer of record.
 Individuals arriving in the United States may be exempt from duty on a limited amount of purchases, and on goods temporarily imported (such as laptop computers) under the ATA Carnet system.
 Customs duties vary by country of origin and product, with duties ranging from zero to 81% of the value of the goods.
 Goods from many countries are exempt from duty under various trade agreements.
 Certain types of goods are exempt from duty regardless of source.
 Customs rules differ from other import restrictions.
 Failure to comply with customs rules can result in seizure of goods and civil and criminal penalties against involved parties.
 The CBP enforces customs rules.
 All goods entering the United States are subject to inspection by CBP prior to legal entry.